hpetren/chemodiv/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-*chemodiv* is an R package for analysing the chemodiversity of phytochemical data
+`chemodiv` is an R package for analysing chemodiversity of phytochemical data

 The package can be used to calculate various types of diversities and dissimilarities for phytochemical datasets.
 This includes the use of